- Skin Cancer Prevention and Early Detection

 - Have a family history of skin cancer, especially melanoma

-- Have lots of moles, irregular moles, or large moles
+- Have many moles, irregular moles, or large moles

 - Have freckles and burn before tanning